MrRaghav/DataScience/DCU_works/machineLearning/ReadMe.txt

 GradientBoostingRegressor
 Neural Network

-After analyzing the spearman's score for all of them, the best regressor was used on the test set.
+After analyzing the spearman's score for all of them, the best regressor was used for the test set.